RobJMal/vamr_2024_project/README.md

 -  `--no-bootstrap`
     - Description: Do not use bootstrap, initialize based on given keypoints
     - Default: `store_false`

+**IMPORTANT NOTES**
+- The pipeline runs quite slow (about 1 Hz per frame).
+It runs especially slow when running in VISUALIZATION mode (about 0.2 Hz per frame) because of all the plots that are being made.
+During this time, sometimes the pipeline will get stuck processing a frame.
+From our experience, it would be best to just stop the pipeline and rerun it.

 ## Video Generation and Development
 The screencasts were captured on a laptop computer with an Apple M1 Pro processor with 16 GB RAM running macOS Sequoia 15.11.
 The project was also tested on the following systems: